 ASHISH K. JHA, M.D., M.P.H.

 Dean of the School of Public Health

-On September 1, Dr. Jha started his role as the Dean of the School of Public Health at Brown University.
-Before that, Dr. Jha was a faculty member at the Harvard T.H.
-Chan School of Public Health since 2004 and Harvard Medical School since 2005.
+An accomplished and practicing physician, Dr. Jha joined the Brown School of Public Health as dean in September 2020.
+Before joining the Brown School of Public Health, Dr. Jha was a faculty member at the Harvard T.H.
+Chan School of Public Health since 2004 and at Harvard Medical School since 2005.
 He was the Faculty Director of the Harvard Global Health Institute from 2014 until September 2020.
-From 2018 to 2020, he served as the Dean for Global Strategy at the Harvard T.H.
+From 2018 to 2020, he also served as the Dean for Global Strategy at the Harvard T.H.
 Chan School of Public Health.
-A general internist previously with the West Roxbury VA in Massachusetts, Dr. Jha will continue his practice at the Providence VA Medical Center.
+A general internist previously with the West Roxbury VA in Massachusetts, Dr. Jha has continued his practice at the Providence VA Medical Center.

 Dr. Jha was born in Pursaulia, Bihar, India in 1970.
 He moved to Toronto, Canada in 1979 and then to the United States in 1983.
-In 1992, Dr. Jha graduated Magna Cum Laude from Columbia University with a B.A. in economics.
+In 1992 Dr. Jha graduated Magna Cum Laude from Columbia University with a B.A. in economics.
 He received his M.D. from Harvard Medical School in 1997 and then trained as a resident in Internal Medicine at the University of California, San Francisco.
-He returned to Boston to complete his fellowship in General Medicine from Brigham and Women’s Hospital and Harvard Medical School.
+He returned to Boston to complete his fellowship in General Medicine at Brigham and Women’s Hospital and Harvard Medical School.
 In 2004, he completed his Master of Public Health degree at the Harvard T.H.
 Chan School of Public Health.
-He was elected to the National Academy of Medicine in 2013.
+Jha was elected to the National Academy of Medicine in 2013.